 I don’t color my hair, comb my hair, or straighten my hair.
 Mostly, I neglect it.
 I had the ends trimmed for the first time in December 2015 … my first hair salon appointment in 25 years!
 Like I said, I’m a hairdresser’s nightmare.

 Yes.
 I am an example of premature surgical menopause.
-I had my ovaries removed when I was 34.
+I had endometriosis, and underwent surgical removal of my ovaries (as well as my cervix, uterus, and fallopian tubes) when I was 34.
 That means I’ve been menopausal since 1994.

-57, born in April 1959.
-Actually, I was born one month after the Mattel delivered the Barbie Doll to the world.
+I was born in April 1959.
+Actually, I was born one month after Mattel delivered the Barbie Doll to the world.
 Strange, isn’t it!

 Ugh!
 This always seems like a trick question to me.
 Between being a military brat and loving the experience of living in different countries, I have lived on every continent except Antarctica!
 I was born in Wiesbaden Germany, went to first and second grade in Taipei, Taiwan, and then decided to live in various different countries when I retired in 2001.
 So, here’s a list of all the places I’ve lived:

 Outside the U.S.: